scalabli/quo/docs/exceptions.rst

 1. If an :exc:`EOFError` or :exc:`KeyboardInterrupt` happens, reraise it
     as :exc:`Abort`.
-2. If an :exc:`quoException` is raised, invoke the :meth:`quoException.show` method on it to display it and then exit the program with :attr:`quoException.exit_code`.
+2. If an :exc:`QuoException` is raised, invoke the :meth:`QuoException.show` method on it to display it and then exit the program with :attr:`QuoException.exit_code`.
 3. If an :exc:`Abort` exception is raised print the string ``Aborted!`` to standard error and exit the program with exit code ``1``.
 4.  if it goes through well, exit the program with exit code ``0``.